 - Chicken Stock Cubes (2)

-- Open the two cans of curry into a large pot.
+- Open two cans of minced prawns in spices into a large pot.
 Add 1kg of raw pork ribs and allow to marinate for at least an hour.

-- Sprinkle in 1T of five spice powder and simmer for an hour.
-Top up with water as neccesary.
+- Sprinkle in 1T of five spice powder and 1T of cumin and simmer for 90 minutes.
+Top up with water as necessary.

-- Continue to simmer until the cabbage is soft.
-Serve with steamed rice or egg noodles.
+- This dish is best served with steamed rice or egg noodles.

 - This recipe is pretty easy if you can get all the semi-prepared ingredients as they are listed.
 If not….

-- The spiced minced prawn is a key ingredient but unfortunately not that easy to find.
+- The spiced minced prawn a.k.a. prawn sambal is a key ingredient but unfortunately its not that easy to find in some parts of the world.
 You can order Yeo’s Minced Prawn in Spices from Amazon.
-One other option is to make your own. if you have access to a Chinese food store, buy some dried shrimp.
+One other option is to make your own.
+If you have access to a Chinese food store, buy some dried shrimp.
 Soak a cup of the shrimp in cold water for half an hour before mixing in half a chopped onion, 4T chili paste, 2T Oil, 1T Five Spice Powder and 1t sugar.
 Put the mixture in the blender for a few seconds and then finish off by frying in a pan.

-- Take note that the vermicelli to be used is the glass type (white when raw) which doesn’t get mushy even if it is cooked for quite a while.
+- Take note that the vermicelli to be used is the glass type (white when raw and transparent when cooked) which doesn’t get mushy even if it is cooked for quite a while.
 When in doubt, the ones to get are those made in Thailand.